 Gaura Parva Festival ends with a grand feast in the house-elder or superior person of the village at that time the sorcerer of the village throws the doll of Goddess Gaurain the nearest river or pond.
 According to the legend, the astrologers of Himalaya the father of Parbati fixed and find out an auspicious date of marriage of Lord Shiva with Parbati on the Shrawan Saptami.
 So the people of western Nepal celebrated Gaura Parva that day.

 The myth of Gaura Parva Festival

-Once King Sahasra Arjun of Haribansi (race of hari) donated his kingdom to a Brahman of Bhrigubansi (race of Bhrigu).
-After the death of the king his son crown prince requested the Brahman to return back the kingdom donated his by his father.
+Once King Sahasra Arjun of Haribansi (a race of hari) donated his kingdom to a Brahman of Bhrigubansi (a race of Bhrigu).
+After the death of the king his son, crown prince requested the Brahman to return back the kingdom donated by his father.
 The Brahmin refused to return back the kingdom.
 So the crown prince gave affliction and terror to the Brahman.
 He ran away to save his life in Himalaya.
 Where the crown prince killed the Brahman.
 The widow of the Brahman practiced severe penance and worship to Gaura(Gauri or Durga) to give birth to a son, so that he may get vengeance with the crown prince.
 Goddess Gaurapleased with the penance of the widow Brabmanni.
-As requested the widow Brahmani son was born.
+As requested the widow Brahmani’s son was born.
 The newly born child was as bright as the sun.
 As soon as the crown prince approached to kill the child he lost his eyesight by the flash of the baby.
-They consider Goddess Gaura as a powerful goddess so since that time women of western Nepal celebrated Gaura Parva festival.
+They consider Goddess Gaura as a powerful goddess so since that time women of western Nepal celebrated the Gaura Parva festival.